manish3173/CodeX/README.md

 ## Contributing

-Contributions are always welcome!

-Please let me know if you find any bug or issues.

 ## Contact
 For questions or support, please contact:

 - **Y Manish Kumar**: [ymanishk602@gmail.com](mailto:ymanishk602@gmail.com)

+## Contributing
+Feel free to submit issues and pull requests.
+Contributions are welcome!

+## License
+This project is licensed under the MIT License.